I wrote this for a friend who was interested in the "different" way I do things with my horses.

 Keep your horse away from situations that might call for better communication than what you, yourself, have with this particular horse.

-For example, until you can do a reliable halt from the walk and the trot, don't expose the horse to a situation where you might need to ask him to halt from the gallop.
+For example, until the two of you can do a reliable halt from the walk and the trot, don't expose the horse to a situation where you might need to ask him to halt from the gallop.
 Until you have a reliable back-up on level ground, don't expect the horse to safely back out of a trailer.
 Until the horse thoroughly understands "give to pressure," don't tie him up or crosstie him.

 Horses are a creature of the open plains.
 There is nothing in their hard-wiring that gives them the slightest clue about how to deal with most of what they run into daily in their dealings with human settlements: fences, long tunnels leading into small, dark caves (what lives in caves? bears and lions...), wheelbarrow handles sticking out to puncture them as they go by, being tied up by the head, tangled green water snakes, following a rope, etc.

 We humans have to spend a good bit of time explaining all these things to every horse that gets born into our domestic world so that, understanding, they can keep themselves out of trouble.
 Even so, any horse that gets frightened can suddenly revert to the open-plains mentality: "Scoot first, think later.
 Struggle for your life".
-Then you have a wreck on your hands -- you or your horse spending big bucks to get patched up.
+Then you have a wreck on your hands -- you or your horse costing big bucks to get patched up.

 So: wear a helmet, wear boots with a heel to catch the stirrup, move the wheelbarrow before you lead the horse down the aisle, and don't wrap the lead rope around your hand.
 Keep a calm awareness of your escape route, should you need to leap out of the way in the next instant.